 Diagnosis requires a high index of suspicion in at-risk patients, especially those with recent eye surgery or trauma.
 Gram stain and culture of aspirates from the anterior chamber and vitreous are standard.
 Patients with suspected endogenous endophthalmitis should also have blood and urine cultures.

 Initial treatment includes broad-spectrum intravitreal antibiotics, most commonly vancomycin and ceftazidime.
 Patients with endogenous endophthalmitis should receive both intravitreal and IV antimicrobials.
 Therapy is modified based on culture and sensitivity results.

 Vision prognosis is often poor, even with early and appropriate treatment.
-Patients whose vision at presentation is count-fingers or worse should be considered for vitrectomy and use of intraocular corticosteroids.
+Patients whose vision at presentation is count-fingers or worse should be considered for vitrectomy and use of intraocular and possibly systemic corticosteroids.
 Corticosteroids are, however, contraindicated in fungal endophthalmitis.